-7 Tips for How to Sell Items Fast on eBay
+7 Tips for Selling Items Fast on eBay

 Selling on eBay isn't an exact science, but there are a few things sellers can do to speed the process along.
 Time is money with reselling, so anything that a seller can do to encourage faster sales is a distinct advantage.

-Here are seven tips for selling on eBay:
+Here are seven tips for how to sell on eBay fast:

 Don't Make the Buyer Ask a Lot of Questions